-	The point is, whether our formation is consciously or subconsciously adopted or rejected, in most cases, our behaviours and beliefs are not freely chosen.
+The point is, whether our formation is adopted or rejected, in most cases, our behaviours and beliefs are not freely chosen.
 We either absorbed them without thought as in Adopted formation or rejected them in a kind of knee-jerk reaction as in Rejected Formation.

 In order to ‘cling’, sometimes translated as ‘cleave’ or ‘is joined’, we must first ‘leave’ our family of origin.
-Leaving father and mother doesn’t mean that we cut ourselves off from our parents, but it does mean that we need to make our spouse and our relationship of intimacy, the centre of our affections, the focus of our purpose, the priority on our agenda.
+Leaving father and mother doesn’t mean that we cut ourselves off from our parents.
+It does mean that we need to make our spouse and our relationship of intimacy, the centre of our affections, the focus of our purpose, the priority on our agenda.

-It also means, that whatever of our past, or our formation, that doesn’t contribute to our vocation of unity, should be left behind.
+‘Leaving mother and father’ also means that whatever of our past, or our formation, that doesn’t contribute to our vocation of unity, should be left behind.

 By engaging in the process of curiosity, it allows us to step out of an acting mode, into an observing one.
 Our inquiry allows us to bring to the surface of our consciousness the many facets of influence so that we can evaluate them.